dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 In the last two parts (TBD), we will take a quick look at the current landscape of version control systems, as well as some interesting ideas that are developed as part of Fossil and Pijul, before I will talk about, what I consider the mission version control system.

 I would very much appreciate feedback on this series of blog posts.
-Please reach out to me at blog at (this domain) (or respective Lobste.rs or HN threads in case they exist).
+Please reach out to me at blog at (this domain), [Lobste.rs](https://experimentalworks.net/posts/2024-03-18-a-history-of-vcs-part1/) or [Hacker News](https://news.ycombinator.com/item?id=39950712).

 ## Part 1: SCCS and RCS
 ### 1973: SCCS